-- Provide a sample size estimate for each arm and the method by which it was derived, including power analysis calculations. - Describe how data will be handled including rules for stopping data collection, criteria for inclusion and exclusion of data, how outliers will be defined and handled, statistical methods for data analysis, and identification of the primary endpoint(s). - Attach proof of ethics approval for all proposed animal studies.

-iv.
-In studies utilising iPS lines, investigators should:

-- Incorporate uniform differentiation protocols to improve reproducibility - Use cell lines from a sufficient number of participants per group for studies comparing disease and control. - Use genetically matched (isogenic) mutation-corrected lines when applicable (with rigorous quality control including karyotyping) to control for variability due to intrinsic genetic background of subjects. - Address the limitations of and issues related to the immature/foetal nature of the derived experimental tissue and how/if these will be addressed. - v.
-Address potential pitfalls and problem areas within the scope of the proposed project and present alternative methods and approaches. - References: (maximum 2 pages). - Impact Statement (maximum 1 page): - Describe how the project will make an important contribution to MND therapeutic development. - Describe in general terms how the outcomes of the project, if successful, will be translated to the clinic and made available to MND patients. - Transition Plan (3 pages maximum): - ► The applicant must demonstrate that they have access to all intellectual property rights necessary for development and commercialisation. - Where possible, the application should describe/discuss the methods and strategies proposed to move the lead compound(s) into the next phase of development (e.g. clinical trials, commercialisation, and/or delivery to the patient population) after successful completion of this project.
-The transition plan should include components listed below (where relevant): - The development and/or commercialisation strategy. - Details of the funding strategy to transition to the next level of development and/or commercialisation (e.g. partners, pharma, internal/external funding opportunities to be applied for). - A schedule and milestones for transitioning to the next phase of development including a Gantt chart. - A risk analysis for cost, schedule, manufacturability, and sustainability moving forward.
+- Describe the randomisation and blinding procedures for the study, and any other measures to be taken to minimise the effects of subjective bias during animal treatment and assessment of results.
+Provide justification if randomisation and/or blinding will not be utilised; - Provide a sample size estimate for each arm and the method by which it was derived, including power analysis calculations; - Describe how data will be handled including rules for stopping data collection, criteria for inclusion and exclusion of data, how outliers will be defined and handled, statistical methods for data analysis, and identification of the primary endpoint(s); and - Attach proof of ethics approval for all proposed animal studies. - In studies utilising iPSC lines, investigators should: - Incorporate uniform differentiation protocols to improve reproducibility; - Use cell lines from a sufficient number of participants per group for studies comparing disease and control; - Use genetically matched (isogenic) mutation-corrected lines when applicable (with rigorous quality control including karyotyping) to control for variability due to intrinsic genetic background of subjects; and - Address the limitations of and issues related to the immature/foetal nature of the derived experimental tissue and how/if these will be addressed. - Address potential pitfalls and problem areas within the scope of the proposed project and present alternative methods and approaches. - References (2 pages max.). - Impact Statement (1 page max.).
+Describe: - How the project will make an important contribution to MND therapeutic development; and - In general terms how the outcomes of the project, if successful, will be translated to the clinic and made available to MND patients. - Transition Plan (3 pages max.).
+The applicant: - Must demonstrate that they have access to all intellectual property rights necessary for development and commercialisation. - Where possible, should describe/discuss the methods and strategies proposed to move the lead compound(s) into the next phase of development (e.g. clinical trials, commercialisation, and/or delivery to the patient population) after successful completion of this project.

+The transition plan should include components listed below (where relevant):

+- The development and/or commercialisation strategy; - Details of the funding strategy to transition to the next level of development and/or commercialisation (e.g. partners, pharma, internal/external funding opportunities to be applied for); - A schedule and milestones for transitioning to the next phase of development, including a Gantt chart; and - A risk analysis for cost, schedule, manufacturability, and sustainability moving forward. - Budget Justification including a year-by-year breakdown (1 page max.).

-- Budget Justification including a year-by-year breakdown (maximum 1 page).
-Budget items can include: - Salary for team members; - Direct research costs (e.g. regents and consumables etc.); - Travel costs for one team member to attend relevant ALS/MND scientific meetings to present the findings of the project each year for the duration of the grant (maximum \$5,000 per year); and - Manuscript publication costs.
+Budget items can include:

+- Salaries for team members: - Salary oncostsif itemised (e.g. superannuation, payroll tax, work cover); - Direct research costs (e.g. regents and consumables etc.); - Travel costs for one team member to attend relevant ALS/MND scientific meetings to present the findings of the project each year for the duration of the grant (maximum \$5,000 per year); and - Costs to enable open access for publications within 6 months of publication can be included in the project budget.
+All other manuscript publication costs should be the responsibility of the Administering Institution and/or Primary Investigator.